UnPolloLoco/cult-game/INFO.md

 - No rarities, but a sort of power value thing that lets weapon scale up
 - Towers exist too :>
+- Anti-chicken bozos come from an actual town thing not a cave

 # Terms